rtrussell/BBCSDL/README.md

 Except for Mode 7, colours 8-15 are high intensity rather than flashing.

+The generally most useful modes are mode 8, which is a monochrome display with the highest resolution, and mode 15, which is a 16 colour mode with square pixels.
 The default mode on startup is mode 8.

 ### Missing features & Qwerks